-- (6a) Admission to postgraduate degree programmes taught in English requires a minimum English proficiency level of B2 according to the Common European Framework of Reference for Languages (CEFR).
-The examination regulations for the degree programmes can stipulate a minimum level of C1 instead. - (7) Applicants are ineligible for admission if they have irrevocably failed their final attempt at a mandatory examination in an identical degree programme at a university within the jurisdiction of the Basic Law of the Federal Republic of Germany.
-This applies analogously to degree programmes at Rhine-Waal University of Applied Sciences which share a significant amount of content with the previously failed degree programme, provided this is clearly defined in the examination regulations for the specific degree programme. - (8) Intentionally omitted.
+(6a) Admission to master's degree programmes taught in English requires a minimum English proficiency level of B2 according to the Common European Framework of Reference for Languages (CEFR).
+The examination regulations may stipulate a higher minimum level of C1 instead.

+(7) Applicants are ineligible for admission if they have irrevocably failed their final attempt at a mandatory examination in an identical degree programme at a university that is subject to the Basic Law of the Federal Republic of Germany.
+This applies analogously to degree programmes at Rhine-Waal University of Applied Sciences which share a significant amount of content with the previously failed degree programme, provided this is clearly defined in the applicable examination regulations.

+(8) Intentionally omitted.